Glyphack/Glyphack/content/blog/huec/index.md

 1. Convert the 8-bit number from R/G/B into a number between 0 and 1
 2. Linearize the numbers based on this formula `if g > 0.04045 then g / 12.92 else ((g + 0.055) / 1.055) ^ 2.4`
-3. Apply matrix transformation, one full matrix example is [here](https://www.image-engineering.de/library/technotes/958-how-to-convert-between-srgb-and-ciexyz).
+3. Apply D65 [matrix](https://en.wikipedia.org/wiki/Adobe_RGB_color_space#Reference_viewing_conditions) transformation, one full matrix example is [here](https://www.image-engineering.de/library/technotes/958-how-to-convert-between-srgb-and-ciexyz).

 You can play around with it in the box below: